rajaabhaysingh/RA27_HappyFarm_WIMDR/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-## Available Scripts
+# Repo for SIH 2020 - Team HappyFarm

+# Hosted on `www.farmted.000webhostapp.com`

+May take time reflect changes on live website

+# How to RUN

+After cloning the repo

+### `npm install`

+After it successfully completes

+### Copy all three folders from `src/EditedModule` and paste it (by replacing) into `../node_modules`

-In the project directory, you can run:
+After that In the project directory, you can run:

 ### `npm start`